Configuring Virtual Auditoriums

 The alias entered here must match the alias as it is received by Pexip Infinity.
 Wildcards and regular expressions are not supported.

-In most cases, the alias received by Pexip Infinity will be the same as the alias that the conference participant dialed from their endpoint, but there are some exceptions, described in About aliases.
+In most cases, the alias received by Pexip Infinity will be the same as the alias that the conference participant dialed from their endpoint, but there are some exceptions, described in About aliases and access numbers.

 You may also want to define multiple aliases for the same service to ensure that it can be accessed by devices and protocols that enforce specific alias formats — for more information, see Using multiple aliases to access the same service.

 |Description||An optional description of the alias.
 This is useful if you have more than one alias for a service.
 Note that this description may be displayed to end users on registered Infinity Connect clients who are performing a directory search.|